planichttm/ollama-proxy/README.md

 **Features:**
 - **Fully automated** - no manual intervention required
 - **Container-based** - runs as part of your Docker stack
+- **Silent monitoring** - only logs when problems detected
 - **JSON structured logs** for easy monitoring
 - **Health checks** and restart policies
+- **Runs as root** - required for Docker socket access
 - **Configurable** via environment variables:
   - `CHECK_INTERVAL=5` (seconds between checks)
   - `RESTART_COOLDOWN=60` (minimum seconds between restarts)
   - `LOG_LEVEL=INFO` (DEBUG, INFO, WARNING, ERROR)

+**Logging Behavior:**
+- **INFO mode (default):** Silent during normal operation, logs only when problems detected
+- **DEBUG mode:** Verbose logging including all monitored log lines (for troubleshooting only)
+- Logs are written to both stdout (Docker logs) and `/var/log/watchdog/ollama-watchdog.log`

 **Architecture:**
 The watchdog runs as a separate container with access to Docker socket, allowing it to monitor and restart the Ollama container when GPU fallback is detected.
+It runs as root to access the Docker daemon.
 This ensures your setup remains production-ready without manual intervention.

 ### Docker Issues